Post-Hopf algebra in non-commutative probability theory: Introduction

-More precisely, in the postLie case building the Hopf algebra implies extending the postLie product to polynomials on Lie elements; this is done by unfolding the \emph{Guin--Oudom recursion} \cite{oudom2008lie}.
-It results in an operation defined on the universal envelope of the controlling Lie algebra constitutive of a \emph{$D$-algebra} \cite{al2022algebraic} -- or \emph{postHopf algebra} in \cite{li2022post}.
-Finally, the author in \cite{goncharov2021rota} introduced and studied the notion of Rota--Baxter operator on a cocommutative Hopf algebra; we call them Rota--Baxter--Hopf operators.
-It extends both the notions of Rota--Baxter group operator and Rota--Baxter--Lie operator.
-Following Kuperschmidt, we propose the notion of a $\mathcal{O}$-Hopf operator.
-In a sense, it is the operator form of a postHopf algebra.
+Let us now be a bit more precise about our contributions.
+A post-Lie algebra yields a second Lie algebra besides the "controlling'' one of the post-Lie operation (which is the standard Jacobi bracket of vector fields in differential geometry and this additional bracket equals the curvature).
+One notable feature is the possibility of realising the universal envelope of this additional bracket over the universal envelope of the controlling Lie algebra (see for example \cite{jacques2023post} for an important application to multiindices).
+For free pre- and post-Lie algebras, the duals of the resulting Hopf algebras are known as Butcher--Connes--Kreimer (BCK) and Munthe-Kaas--Wright (MKW) Hopf algebras, respectively.
+Building the envelope of a post-Lie algebra implies extending the post-Lie product to polynomials on Lie elements; this is done by unfolding the \emph{Guin--Oudom recursion} \cite{oudom2008lie}.
+It results in an operation defined on the universal envelope of the controlling Lie algebra constitutive of a \emph{$D$-algebra} \cite{al2022algebraic} -- or \emph{Post-Hopf algebra} \cite{li2022post, li2024sub, catoire2024cartier}.
+The author in \cite{goncharov2021rota} introduced and studied the notion of Rota--Baxter operator on a cocommutative Hopf algebra; we call them Rota--Baxter--Hopf operators.
+Following Kupershmidt, we propose the notion of a Hopf $\mathcal{O}$-operator.
+In a sense, it is the operator form of a Post-Hopf algebra like a Lie $\mathcal{O}$-operator is the operator form of a post-Lie algebra and group $\mathcal{O}$-operator is the operator form of a Post-Group.
+In this operator form, and this is the primary observation of the present work, \emph{unfolding the Guin--Oudom recursion is equivalent to exponentiating with respect to an associative product} (denoted $\#$ in this work; this is not to be confused with the compositional product of \cite{agrachev1980chronological})) the Lie $\mathcal{O}$-operator.

-In this operator form, and this is the main observation of the present work, unfolding the Guin--Oudom recursion is equivalent to \emph{exponentiating} with respect to an associative product (denoted $\#$ in this work; this is not to be confused with the compositional product of \cite{agrachev1980chronological})).
-Given two $\{{\bf s, t}\}$ $\mathcal{O}-$ Lie operators over a Lie module $(\g,\vartriangleleft,\mathfrak{a})$ with $[-,-]_{\g}=0$ (for the sake of simplicity, we will state a more general result) satisfying some compatibility conditions, ${\bf s} + u{\bf t}$ is a $\mathcal{O}$-Lie operator for any value of the parameter $u$.
-The product $\#$ yields a closed formula for the operator form (a $\mathcal{O}$-Hopf operator $[{\bf s} + u{\bf t}]$) of the associative product integrating the deformed Lie bracket $[-,-]_{{\bf s}+u{\bf t}}$ adjacent to the $\mathcal{O}$-Lie operator ${\bf s} + u{\bf t}$, see Theorem \ref{thm:semenovtianshanskii}.
+We propose a definition of a matching Lie $\mathcal{O}$-operator.
+It is, in particular, a pair of a Lie $\mathcal{O}$-operator satisfying to some compatibility, implying that the sum of these two operators is a Lie $\mathcal{O}$-operator.
+We prove that such a pair is a commutative pair with respect to $\#$ and consequently that their exponential factorises; and we explain how this factorisation can be viewed as an abstract form of the Semenov-Tian-Shanskii factorisation.